 Please register online via http://itmc.esith.ac.ma/ before 31 September 2019 (early bird fee €200).
 You can register for a Moroccan gala dinner on Wednesday evening 14 November, included in the registration fee for the Smart Textiles Salon.

-You should also be aware that the information given in this template including the files sent as Annexe will be published in the booklet of the Smart Textiles Salon.
+You should also be aware that the information given in this template including the files sent as Annexes will be published in the booklet of the Smart Textiles Salon.

 By submitting this document, you agree to the above.

 Please send this document (.doc/.docx!) plus Annexes to itmc@esith.ac.ma latest 15 July 2019.